-Many injuries among older adults occur doing everyday activities at home or walking.
+Many injuries among older adults occur doing everyday activities at home.

 In fact, half of the falls older adults incur that result in hospitalization occur within the home and 15% of these patients will require continuing care at home following discharge.
 Many older adults will not return home, however.
 Nearly one-third (29%) of community-dwelling older adults hospitalized for a fall in Canada ended up in alternate level care awaiting placement into a residential care home.
 Of all alternate level care discharges to residential care homes, two-thirds (68%) were due to a fall-related hospitalization around your home and in your community.